LudwigThePig/airbnb-reviews/Guides/awsGuide.md

   - There should already be a rule for SSH.
 The only thing that you will need to change is the source.
 Change it from 'Custom' to 'My IP'
   - Add another rule to expose our database's port to outside traffic.
 The default port for Mongo is 27017 and 5432 for PostgreSQL.
 You can set the source to 'My IP' but you will need to add another rule later on to accomodate the IP addresses of your deployed service and proxy.
-  - When it's all done, it should look something like this,
+  - When it's all done, it should look something like this, **Note: the port in this screenshot is incorrect. the default port for mongo is 27017, NOT 27071!**
 ![Security Group](https://imgur.com/aoeXHcf.jpg)
-**Note: the port in this screenshot is wrong. the default port for mongo is 27017, NOT 27071!**

 5. Create a new key pair, download, keep it secret, keep it safe.
 This will allow you to SSH into your instance.

 ![keept it secret](https://media.giphy.com/media/3oFyCYNrra8qo1Cv8Q/giphy.gif)
   -  On Windows, you will need to set explicit permissions for this file.
 If this file is too open, you cannot SSH with it.
 [How to set permissions Windows](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open).
 Trev and Jordan, if you encounter this problem, just by a Windows machine, or make a bullet point on how to resolve this issue.

-**Congrats**, you have just created your first EC2 instance!
+Congrats, you have just created your first EC2 instance!
 Now it's time to SSH into your Virtual Machine.

+## SSH (Secure Shell)

+SSHing is the practice of opening a secure TCP connection with the shell on a server.
+The default port for a SSH is 22.

 1. Open your terminal and navigate to the directory that holds your .pem file.
   - In Windows, be sure to run the terminal as an administrator